classale/Angular-NestJS-Todo-App/README.md

 # Angular + NestJS Todo App

 ### This project was done to try and discover the angular and nestJS frameworks.
-The code is very messy and definitely not meant for production, it was still a fun project.
+The code is very messy and definitely not meant for production, it was still a fun project though.

 The `angularnest-be` folder contains the code for the API and `angularnest-fe` contains the code for the front end.
 Both of these folders contain readmes with instructions on how to start the servers.